shashankkatte/ts-playground/README.md

 This command compiles the TS files to JS files and executes the JS file, all in one command.

-## Interfaces and annotations in Typescript
+## A quick look at How Typescript helps with Interfaces and Annotations

+> refer to source code at `01_fetchjson/index.ts`

 Interfaces in Typescript help define structure of objects in Typescript.
 It helps us to catch type errors early while developing code

 Annotations let us assign the data type to function arguments.
 This is a life saver in situations where we tend to mix up order of arguments while calling functions.

 Here is an example of interfaces and type annotations: